What should limited company owners know about bookkeeping?

 • VAT – making payments on your VAT bill in advance.

-• Monthly turnover – calculating this is an essential barometer to see if your business is growing; reviewing your turnover and profit.
+• Monthly turnover – Calculating this is an essential barometer to see if your business is growing; review your turnover and profit.

 Annual